 Informal speech can seem impossibly complicated at first, but most people learn it surprisingly quickly because it’s so easy to practice.

 I learned it quickly by osmosis, simply by listening to the ways that people speak in movies and dorama (particularly ones starring and/or marketed to young people) and rocking out with modern song lyrics.
-FluentU is a great resource for learning casual speech by osmosis and practicing it actively, as it uses real-world videos with Japanese subtitles and English translations to get you learning in-context language lessons.
+FluentU is a great resource for learning casual speech by osmosis and practicing it actively.

 You can also read Japanese blogs, and of course try to make some Japanese-speaking friends to practice with.
 When I learned casual speech, my teacher had us write journal entries in Japanese, because of course you wouldn’t write politely in your own diary!

 So what should you be looking for to make your Japanese sound less formal and more natural?
+Are you ready to master Japanese formality like a native speaker?
 I’m glad you asked!

 7 Ways to Use Informal Japanese to Chat Like a Local